StuShepherdUK/DevOps-Course-Starter/README.md

 }
 ```

-### Automated pipeline between Git, Docker and Azure

-A GitHub Workflow job 'push_to_prod' is included within github actions workflow (./github/workflows) where by any push to the main branch will, after a successful test ('build_and_test' job), automatically push a docker build using production criteria and latest tag to Docker Hub.
-After this the Azure webhook is called, linked to the Docker Hub which will pull the latest build and deploy into the Azure Web App service.
-The docker credentials and azure webhook are stored as secrets within the GitHub repository.

-#### Git Hub Secrets

-1. Within the GitHub Account, Correct Repository
-2. Goto Settings
-3. Secrets and Variables > Actions
-4. Repository Secrets:
-    - DOCKER_USERNAME - Username for docker account (To enable build/push)
-    - DOCKER_PASSWORD - Password for docker account (To enable build/push)
-    - AZURE_WEBHOOK - contains the azure webhook url to trigger the Azure pull / deploy function

-# Azure Mongo DB

-1. Create a CosmosDB Account:

-  - az cosmosdb create --name <cosmos_account_name> --resource-group <resource_group_name> --kind MongoDB --capabilities EnableServerless --server-version 4.2

-  - az cosmosdb create --name stushep-todoapp-db --resource-group Cohort31_StuShe_ProjectExercise --kind MongoDB --capabilities EnableServerless --server-version 4.2

-2. Create a MongoDB Database within the account:
-  - az cosmosdb mongodb database create --account-name <cosmos_account_name> --name <database_name> --resource-group <resource_group_name>
-  - az cosmosdb mongodb database create --account-name stushep-todoapp-db --name todo_app --resource-group Cohort31_StuShe_ProjectExercise

-3. Get Account details:
-  - az cosmosdb keys list -n <cosmos_account_name> -g <resource_group_name> --type connection-strings
-  - az cosmosdb keys list -n stushep-todoapp-db -g Cohort31_StuShe_ProjectExercise --type connection-strings

-## Azure Mongo DB (CosmosDB) Enryption

-Azure CosmosDB by default utilises both Enryption in transit and Encryption at rest.
-Encryption in transit ensures that secure protocols are always required and utilised when sending/reciving the data.
-Encryption at rest ensures that the data is secured using a key management system (KMS) and azure specifically, access is granted through the Management Service Resource Provider.
-The default generated keys are used as standard however it is possible to add custom-managed keys to the data if required.

-# OAuth setup within GitHub

-OAuth security is managed via GitHub security.
+## Provisioning Role for CI/CD

+For a CI/CD process to run infrastructure commands, such as Terraform, a specific provisioning role must be created/enabled for use.

+Run the following command using the Azure CLI to provision a specifc role for use, updating the `role_name`, `subscription_id` and `resource_group_name` accordingly

+- az ad sp create-for-rbac --name "`role_name`" --role Contributor --scopes /subscriptions/`subscription_id`/resourceGroups/`resource_group_name`

+Note the response values, these are needed within the CI/CD pipeline and stored within the GitHub Secrets (See Below)

+## GitHub Authorisation / OAuth

+The application uses GitHub Authentication through OAuth.
 The output's from the setup are used within the environment variables file OAUTH_CLIENT and OAUTH_SECRET.
 Follow the steps below to setup GitHub Client Authentication:

 * Within Github:
   * Click Account Profile, Top-right